macthecadillac/rosters/README.md

 # generate rosters from a Canvas exported CSV file, specifying output file
 $ lab-tools rosters --lab 2 -i /path/to/canvas.csv -o /path/to/output/directory

-# generate new grading spreadsheet from a Canvas exported CSV file
-$ lab-tools new-spreadsheet --input /path/to/canvas.csv

-# generate new grading spreadsheet from a Canvas exported CSV file, specifying output file
-$ lab-tools new-spreadsheet --input /path/to/canvas.csv --output /path/to/output/file
-$ lab-tools new-spreadsheet -i /path/to/canvas.csv -o /path/to/output/file

-# merge grading spreadsheet with a Canvas CSV file, creating a new CSV file for upload and a grading spreadsheet corresponding to the latest roster on Canvas
-$ lab-tools merge --published /path/to/canvas.csv --latest /path/to/TA/grading/spreadsheet

-# merge grading spreadsheet with a Canvas CSV file, specifying output files
-$ lab-tools merge --published /path/to/canvas.csv --latest /path/to/TA/grading/spreadsheet --csv-out /path/to/updated.csv --xlsx-out /path/to/updated.xlsx
 ```

 # Building from source